-- a) The minimum grant award by The Rotary Foundation's World Fund is US\$15,000 and the maximum award is US\$200.000. - b) Cash contributions are matched by The Rotary Foundation at 50 percent and DDF contributions are matched at 100 percent. - c) When an eligibility/activity requirement is inconsistent with local law, the sponsors may request the general secretary to waive the requirement to comply with local law. - d) For projects in which both sponsors are in different countries but are members of the same multicountry district, the district itself cannot be a primary sponsor of the grant. - e) At least 30% of contributions to global grants funding humanitarian projects exclusively must come from outside of the project country. - f) The board of Trustees must approve all global grant awards from US\$100,001 to \$200,000.
-(October 2012 Trustees Mtg., Dec.
-16)
+- a) The minimum grant award by The Rotary Foundation's World Fund is US\$15,000 and the maximum award is US\$200,000. - b) Cash contributions are matched by The Rotary Foundation at 50 percent and DDF contributions are matched at 100 percent. - c) When an eligibility/activity requirement is inconsistent with local law, the sponsors may request the general secretary to waive the requirement to comply with local law. - d) For projects in which both sponsors are in different countries but are members of the same multicountry district, the district itself cannot be a primary sponsor of the grant. - e) At least 30% of contributions to global grants funding humanitarian projects exclusively must come from outside of the project country. - f) The board of Trustees must approve all global grant awards from US\$100,001 to \$200,000. - g) Beginning 1 July 2018, grant sponsors are required to conduct appropriate community assessments for humanitarian and vocational training team global grants.
+(September 2017 Trustees Mtg., Dec.
+12)

 Amended by October 2009 Trustees Mtg., Dec.
 16; September 2011 Trustees Mtg., Dec.
 24; March 2012 Trustees Mtg., Dec.
 124; October 2012 Trustees Mtg., Dec.
-16
+16; April 2017 Trustees Mtg., Dec.
+115